devgurung/sso/slack_intg.md

    	 - Click on "login with HyperSign" and you will be presented with a qr code challenge that can be solved by using HyperSign mobile app.

    ![Image of Yaktocat](https://github.com/devgurung/sso/blob/master/qrcode.PNG)

+Voila!!
+You are all set to login to Slack by using HyperSign SSO.